obfuscurity/tasseo/README.md

 Tasseo is a lightweight, easily configurable, real-time dashboard for Graphite events.
 Charts are refreshed every two seconds and provide a heads-up view of the most current value.

+The default behavior is designed for a Carbon retention policy with a 1-second resolution for at least five minutes, although this can be modified within the dashboard and metric attributes.

 ## Configuration

 ### Examples